crohr/www-ouestcode/app/consulting/index.md

 services.

-* Migrating large (and critical) RubyOnRails projects from Rails2.x/Ruby1.8 to Rails4.x/Ruby2.x (and then Rails 5.x), adding a strong test suite and CI pipeline to ensure the main features were working with the new stack as we went over the numerous changes required to upgrade.
+* Migrating large (and critical) RubyOnRails projects from Rails2.x/Ruby1.8 to Rails4.x/Ruby2.x (and then Rails 5.x and 6.x), adding a strong test suite and CI pipeline to ensure the main features were working with the new stack as we went over the numerous changes required to upgrade.

 * Setup of CI/CD systems.